alexs-44/solar-forecasting/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/alexs-44/solar-forecasting/blob/main/notebooks/Solar_Forecasting_Colab.ipynb)

 > **Predict the AC power output of a solar PV system for any location on Earth —
-> enter a latitude, longitude, and date, and SolarCast fetches a real weather
+> enter a latitude, longitude, and date, and SolCast fetches a real weather
 > forecast and runs four ML models to give you an hourly power prediction.**

-Trained on real measured data from the [NREL PVDAQ](https://pvdaq.nrel.gov) database across five North American climate zones.
+Trained on real measured data from the [NSRDB](https://nsrdb.nlr.gov/data-viewer) database across five North American climate zones.
 Compares Linear Regression, LSTM, 1D-CNN, and a CNN-LSTM hybrid.

 ---

-## 📋 Table of Contents
+## Table of Contents

 1. [Project Objective](#-project-objective)
 2. [Key Results](#-key-results)